JoshuaOliphant/digital-garden/app/content/notes/2023-09-06-Notes:-Postgres-Database-Scaling-with-Liquibase-on-Kubernetes.md

 - **Replica Count**: By default, 'postgresql.replicaCount=3' (ensure it's an odd number).
 This configuration results in one write replica master node and two read replicas.
 - **Witness Nodes**: These can be configured to manage network partitions.
 - **Pgpool**: This tool manages read/write connections and offers features like read replica promotions, query parallelization, caching, connection limits, and failover mechanisms.
-- **Repmgr**: Simplifies the setup, provides failover support, monitoring, switchover functionality, WAL shipping, and integrates smoothly with other tools.
+- **Repmgr**: Simplifies the setup, provides failover support, monitoring, switchover functionality, and WAL shipping, and integrates smoothly with other tools.
 It also facilitates timely notifications.

 ## Liquibase